byuly/byuly/README.md

-- 🔭 I’m currently working on full-stack OpenAI Dall-E clone website!
+- 🔭 I’m currently working on leetcode grind....
-- 🌱 I’m currently learning **the** MERN stack :)
+- 🌱 I’m currently learning the fundamentals on SaaS, and currently developing a full-stack website on it!
-- 👯 I’m looking to learn more on super ✨cool✨ machine learning projects to expand my knowledge!
+- 👯 I’m looking to find an internship for Jan, 2025!
 - 💬 Ask me about anything!!
 - 📫 How to reach me: **Email**: bk.byeori.kim@gmail.com **LinkedIn**: www.linkedin.com/in/byeorik
 - 😄 Pronouns: he/him